DONNA D. REYNOLDS MEADOWS

-DONNA D. REYNOLDS MEADOWS, 79, of Proctorville, Ohio, widow of Arvell J. Meadows, died Dec.
-22. Hall Funeral Home and Crematory, Proctorville, Ohio, is in charge of arrangements, which are incomplete.
+DONNA D. REYNOLDS MEADOWS, 79, of Proctorville, Ohio, widow of Arvell Meadows, died Dec.
+22 at her residence.
+Funeral service will be 2 p.m.
+Saturday at Hall Funeral Home and Crematory, Proctorville, Ohio; burial at White Chapel Memorial Gardens.
+Visitation will be 12:30 p.m., prior to the service. www.ehallfuneralhome.com.

 Welcome to the discussion.